 “They have shared her for some 30 years with the city, with the state, with the world.
 This is their time now for their farewell,” said funeral home owner Carolyn Whigham.

 Last night dozens of fans greeted the hearse carrying Houston’s body as it arrived at Wigham Funeral Home in Newark.

-The 48-year-old died Saturday in Beverly Hills, her body discovered underwater in a hotel bathtub.
+The 48-year-old died Saturday in Beverly Hills, her body discovered underwater in a

 It could be weeks before toxicology tests reveal a cause of death.